Built prior to 1860 for Dependence and/or Henry Furbush (Furbish). Possibly designed by Charles A Alexander.

-The porch and entry are , in my opinion, not original.
+The porch and entry are, in my opinion, not original.
 The bricks and bond pattern of the porch are dramatically different from the body of the house.
 Enough to be of a different period.
 Also, the columns are very plain square forms with no details at all.
-The entry it’s self is a bit dowdy seems more fitting to the period of the Baxter’s purchase.
+The entry itself is a bit dowdy seems more fitting to the period of the Baxter’s purchase.
 This might explain why it looks so dramatically different in the tax photo.
-Perhaps is was still relatively new in 1924.
+Perhaps it was still relatively new in 1924.

 The northwest side of the house presents another unique element in the curved first-floor wall.
 Somewhat reminiscent of the round front houses of Boston’s Beacon Hill neighborhood, this ‘bay’ is the full width of the block and has an apsidal quality to it.

 The southeast facade shows the effect of the sloping site to its fullest.
 A seemingly squat, 3 story building is now a full 4 stories A detail of note here is how the small windows of the 3rd story ‘frieze’ echoes the arrangement of the 2nd story bay window below them.
 A simple detail that is very effective and, I feel, very characteristic of Charles A Alexander’s somewhat playful architectural style.

 The house is, as noted, a part of the Wayneflete Campus is in very good condition.
 It has had alterations and additions to better integrate it into the needs of the school.
 I think these alterations and additions have been respectful of the building while speaking of the modern times and materials in which they exist.